-The landscape of Laikipia plateau is one of its kind – sprawling arid plains, distant snow-peaked mountains, and beautiful hills.
-Furthermore, the bustling tourist crowd has converted the traditional old livestock ranches have been converted into luxurious safari lodges, offering the ultimate safari experience.
-Due to its prominent colonial history, the Laikipia plateau is a significant natural area, both from a conservation and safari perspective.
+The landscape of the Laikipia Plateau is one of its kind– sprawling arid plains, distant snow-peaked mountains, and beautiful hills.
+Furthermore, the bustling tourist crowd has converted the traditional old livestock ranches into luxurious safari lodges, offering the ultimate safari experience.
+Due to its prominent colonial history, the Laikipia Plateau is a significant natural area, both from a conservation and safari perspective.

-Lakipia plateau is an undiscovered ecosystem that covers a wilderness terrain of approximately two million acres.
-It is home to the indigenous Boran, Samburu, and the Kikuyu tribes.
-Laikipia plateau today represents the community and privately owned sanctuaries as well as conservationists who have strived hard to maintain and protect the biodiversity and wildlife of this region.
+Laikipia Plateau is an undiscovered ecosystem that covers a wilderness terrain of approximately two million acres.
+It is home to the indigenous Boran, Samburu, and Kikuyu tribes.
+Laikipia plateau today represents the community, privately owned sanctuaries, and conservationists who have strived hard to maintain and protect the biodiversity and wildlife of this region.
 This plateau continues to nurture exceptional cultural and wildlife diversity.

 For adventure enthusiasts looking to unravel the beauty of Kenya’s wilderness, the Laikipia plateau has it all.
-According to your interests and preferences, there are several wildlife areas, ranches, and conservancies that can be visited.
+You can visit several wildlife areas, ranches, and conservancies according to your interests and preferences.
 Here is everything you need to know about the incredible Laikipia plateau.

-However, one of the most endangered species of all, the white and black rhinos, are famously found in the Laikipia plateau around the dense acacia bush.
-Laikipia plateau houses the most important rhino sanctuaries in East Africa where more than half of Kenya’s black rhino population resides.
+The white and black rhinos, one of the most endangered species of all, famously inhabit the Laikipia Plateau around the dense acacia bush.
+Laikipia Plateau houses the most important rhino sanctuaries in East Africa, where more than half of Kenya’s black rhino population resides.

-Laikipia plateau provides an exclusive safari experience where guests can enjoy the sightings of various animals through game drives, walking safaris, and other hosts of activities.
+Laikipia Plateau provides an exclusive safari experience.
+And there, guests can enjoy sightings of various animals through game drives, walking safaris, and other activities.

 Ol Pejeta Conservancy

-Along with the conservation of rhinos, Ol Pejeta is home to Sweetwaters Chimpanzee Sanctuary which provides a haven for abandoned, orphaned, and rescued chimpanzees.
+Along with the conservation of rhinos, Ol Pejeta is home to the Sweetwaters Chimpanzee Sanctuary.
+This provides a haven for abandoned, orphaned, and rescued chimpanzees.
 The Ol Pejeta is the sole place where one can see and observe chimpanzees in Kenya.
-At the sanctuary, the chimpanzees are nursed back to health and reside on a vast natural enclosure.
-The chimpanzees live in two large groups which are separated by the Ewaso Nyiro River.
+The sanctuary nurses the chimpanzees back to health and houses them in a vast natural enclosure.
+The chimpanzees live in two large groups separated by the Ewaso Nyiro River.

-The conservancy is noted for its healthy population of the big five game animals and other wildlife species.
-Lions, giraffes, leopards, elephants, cheetahs, and even the elusive wild dogs can be spotted at the conservancy.
+The Conservancy has a healthy population of the big five game animals and other wildlife species.
+Visitors can spot lions, giraffes, leopards, elephants, cheetahs, and even the elusive wild dogs at the conservancy.
 Other rare animals living in the conservancy are oryx, serval, bat-eared fox, and more.
-The endangered Grevy’s Zebra, Jackson’s hartebeest, and the northern white rhinos live in 283-hectare Endangered Species Enclosure.
-Common African wildlife spotted at the conservancy include vervet monkeys, baboons, impalas, hippos, eland, silver-backed jackal, and hyena to name a few.
+The endangered Grevy’s Zebra, Jackson’s hartebeest, and northern white rhino live in a 283-hectare Endangered Species Enclosure.
+Common African wildlife spotted at the conservancy includes vervet monkeys, baboons, impalas, hippos, elands, silver-backed jackals, and hyenas, to name a few.

-A trip to Ol Pejeta Conservancy guarantees a wide range of exciting activities including game drives, horse riding, and walking safaris.
+A trip to Ol Pejeta Conservancy guarantees a wide range of exciting activities, including game drives, horseback riding, and walking safaris.
 The conservancy only has three camps, allowing for a private and uninterrupted safari experience in Laikipia.

-Along with Ol Pejeta, there are several other conservancies found in the plateau namely the Lewa Conservancy, Borana Wildfire Conservancy, and the Ol Lentille Conservancy, finds itself on the plateau.
+Ol Pejeta, along with several other conservancies, namely the Lewa Conservancy, the Borana Wildfire Conservancy, and the Ol Lentille Conservancy, finds itself on the plateau.

-According to the IUCN list, the Black Rhino is ‘critically endangered’ while the White Rhino species is ‘nearly threatened’.
-All over Africa, poaching and habitat loss is depleting the rhino population.
-As the rhino horn is erroneously believed to hold medicinal properties in Asia as well as used for traditional daggers in Yemen, the trade in rhino horn puts these animals in critical danger.
+The IUCN list classifies the Black Rhino as ‘critically endangered’, while it designates the White Rhino species as ‘nearly threatened’.
+All over Africa, poaching and habitat loss are depleting the rhino population.
+As rhino horn is erroneously believed to hold medicinal properties in Asia as well as being used for traditional daggers in Yemen, the trade in rhino horn puts these animals in critical danger.

-To secure the population of rhino, The Ol Pejeta Conservancy and Lewa Conservancy have introduced a number of anti-poaching and security measures.
+To secure the population of rhinos, The Ol Pejeta Conservancy and Lewa Conservancy have introduced many anti-poaching and security measures.
 These include:

 - a tracker dog team consisting of trained bloodhounds,